nasena21/mahjong/10_Grand_strategies/01_What_to_do_in_South-4.md

 Drawing ﬀ means you are in furiten, but you should still do insta-riichi.

 4
 Whether or not you should let it go when the third or fourth ranked player discards your winning tile depends on the point diﬀerence between you and the third ranked player.
 Unless it is greater than 12000 points, you should call ron and hope to get one ura dora.

-10.1.
-WHAT TO DO IN SOUTH-4
-243
-placement if you draw , either.
-Declaring tsumo on  gives you 700-1300, which induces only a 4000 point diﬀerence even against the dealer.
-However, if you manage to draw  or , you should extend the melded set to a melded quad.
-Doing so not only gives you a chance of rinshan tsumo or new dora but also enables you to improve the placement when drawing .
-This is because the hand will have 50 minipoints if you tsumo: 20 for the base minipoints + 8 for a melded Kong of  or  + 2 for a melded set of  or  + 4 for a concealed set of  + 2 for a pair of $ + 4 for a concealed set of  + 2 for tsumo = 42, rounded up to 50 minipoints.
-A 2 han–50 minipoints tsumo induces a 4800 point diﬀerence against the dealer.
-Maintaining your placement
-If you are ahead of the game in South-4, you should do your best to maintain your current rank.
-Trying to win a cheap but fast hand to end the game is an option, but be extra careful not to deal into an opponent’s expensive hand.
-For example, suppose you have 15200 more points than the second ranked player.
-If neither you nor the second ranked player is the dealer, he cannot defeat you even with a haneman tsumo.
-Then, what you need to be wary of the most is to give him a direct hit mangan ron.
-You will lose not only the 8000 points for the mangan payment but also the 10000 bonus points for the placement, a total net loss of 18000 points.
-In order to ﬁgure out what exactly you should do when you are ahead of the game in South-4, try to imagine what each of your opponents aims to do.
-Recall the situation I described in discussing riichi judgement in Section 7.3, reproduced below.
-Let’s think about the incentive structure for each of the other three 244
-CHAPTER 10.
-GRAND STRATEGIES
-East (you) 39000 South 22900
-West
-13000 North 25100
-players in turn.
-First, the fourth ranked player (West) should try to have a mangan tsumo, for that would put him in the third place.
-The third ranked player (South) would need a 500-1000 tsumo or 2600 ron to get the second place, which is a realistic goal to pursue.
-In order for him to get the ﬁrst place, he would need either a haneman tsumo or a direct hit haneman ron from you.
-Finally, in order for the second ranked player (North) to get the ﬁrst place, he would need a haneman tsumo or a direct hit mangan ron from you.
-Given that he has only 2200 more points than the third ranked player, the second ranked player should rather aim to win whatever hand possible to maintain the current rank.
-So, what should you do in such a situation?
-What you should be afraid of the most is a haneman tsumo by South or North.
-However, notice that South and North are in a ﬁerce competition among themselves.
-Take advantage of this.
-If winning a fast hand yourself does not seem possible, you should try to assist the South player.
-Since the South player is your right player, you should discard versatile middle tiles (3–7) so that he would call chii on them, possibly with a red ﬁve (because South needs 2 han).
-Recall that even giving him a direct hit mangan ron will secure you the ﬁrst place.